frcdesign/FRCDesign.org/docs/learning-course/stage2/2B-basicShooter.md

 <center><figcaption>FRC Team 2910 and's 1690's 2021 Robot Launching Game Pieces</figcaption></center>
 <br>

 The most common way to launch game pieces is with flywheel shooters.
-Other methods tend to be extremely difficult to execute and do not follow the same fundamentals as below.
+Other methods such as catapults or punchers tend be more challenging to execute with the required accuracy/fire rate.
+They also have different fundamentals compared to flywheel shooters.

 <br>
 <figure><img align="left"  src="/img/mechanism-examples/shooter/citrus-shooter.webp" width="47%"><img align="right" src="/img/learning-course/stage2-shooter/1678-2024-shooter.webp" width="47%"></figure>